roadkillwiki/roadkill/readme.md

 Codeplex is synced from Github before releases using `git push --all https://git01.codeplex.com/roadkill`

+The Codeplex site is now only around for publicity, and its source is usually very stale.

+The Bitbucket site has also been retired.

 ### Contributing

-If you want to contribute to Roadkill, have a look at the Contributing page on Github or on the [Roadkill wiki](http://www.roadkillwiki.net/wiki/4/contributing):
+If you want to contribute to Roadkill, have a look at the Contributing page on Github or on the [Roadkill wiki](http://www.roadkillwiki.net/wiki/4/contributing).